 Lat 9° 19' 60S Long 149° 10' 0E Wanigela is a coastal

-village on the northern coast of New Guinea bordering Collingwood Bay, near Cape Nelson, south of Tufi.
+village on the northern coast of New Guinea bordering Collingwood Bay, near Cape Nelson and Dyke Ackland Bay south of Tufi.
 Also spelled Wanigela, Komabun and Kamabun.
 Wartime references also spell the location "Waingela", "Waigela" or "Wanagilla".
-Prewar, an Anglican mission was established at this location.

 base for the campaign against the Japanese beachheads at Buna and Gona.
 During early July 1942 a small party of coastwatchers in HMAS Paluma charted the shipping

 channels from Waigela to Cape Nelson.

 Prewar, an Anglican mission was established at Wanigela led by Reverend Dennis J. Taylor.
 Forty members of the mission evacuated by foot after the Japanese landed at Gona.